Our simple homeschool salt dough recipe is perfect for young children to make all sorts of fun objects from play fruit to key rings.

 your ribbon to go through before you bake it in the oven!

-You'll see from the photo you can buy Christmas cookie cutters; but just about any object your child makes would hang from a tree.
+Use Christmas cookie cutters in the shape of trees and stars to make your dough decorations.
+Actually, just about any object your child makes would hang nicely from a tree.

 Birds, fish, bells...they all work perfectly made with our homeschool